Southwest Florida Real Estate

 Sellers Real Property Disclosure

-Every Seller is obligated to disclose to a potential Buyer all known facts of a property being sold that may materially and/or adversely affect the value of the property that may not be readily observable.
-The Sellers Real Property Disclosure form will assist the Seller in complying with Florida law disclosure requirements and will assist the Buyer in evaluating the property being purchased.
-Here is where the Seller tells the history of his home's condition, repairs made, and items still needing attention.
+Every seller is obligated to disclose to a potential buyer all known facts of a property being sold that may materially and/or adversely affect the value of the property that may not be "readily observable."
+The Sellers Real Property Disclosure form will assist the seller in complying with Florida disclosure requirements and will assist the buyer in evaluating the property being purchased.
+Here is where the seller tells the history of his home's condition, repairs made, and items still needing attention.
 Buyers will look to this disclosure to find information about current problems with the home, or problems that have arisen in the past and been corrected, especially if they were of a major nature i.e., roof replacement from hurricane damage.

 Condominium and HOA Disclosure

 If the property is located within a condominium or homeowner's association, or both, then that must be disclosed to a potential purchaser.
-Therefore, Sellers should complete these forms at the time of the listing agreement and Buyers should not sign a Sales Contract without first reviewing the HOA and Condo disclosure forms.
-If a Buyer does not receive a copy of the these disclosure forms at the time of writing the contract then for three (3) business days thereafter the Buyer has the right to cancel the contact to purchase.
-For more information, see Condominium and HOA Documents.
+Therefore, sellers should complete these forms "at the time" of executing the listing agreement and buyers should "not" sign a sales contract without first reviewing the HOA and Condo disclosure forms.
+If a buyer does not receive a copy of the these disclosure forms at the time of writing the contract, then for three (3) business days thereafter, the buyer has the right to "cancel" the contact to purchase.
+For more information, see our Condominium and HOA Documents page.

 Lead Based Paint Disclosure

-This disclosure only pertains to older homes built prior to 1978 and is mandatory as a Rider to the Sales Contract.
-Therefore, if a home is built prior to 1978, then a Seller should complete the Lead Based Paint Disclosure as part of the listing process.
-For more information, see Lead Disclosure.
+This disclosure only pertains to older homes built "prior to 1978" and is mandatory as a Rider to the Sales Contract.
+Therefore, if a home is built prior to 1978, then a seller should complete the Lead Based Paint Disclosure as part of the listing process.
+For more information, see our Lead Disclosure page.

 Other Contract Inspections